Gxwhipp/Fitnite-Topology-Enumeration/README.md

 6.2 Partitioned Mode

+In paritioned mode, the results from a previous basic execution mode compuation are saved and used in a manner that allows all of the cores available to be used concurrently.

     fte 8 nbasic5.txt

 This example also computes the number of topologies on a set with 8 elements, but does so by